 If you Google for information about "war on third party cookies", you won't get any cool query completions, but you will get a long detailed opinion from Google's AI confirming that there are serious, long-term, and unresolved issues about privacy and advertising.

-Cell phone companies and most internet service providers have provided "virtual private networks" behind which you make your web requests.
-However, often, your browser is not configured to hide information that gives away your email or phone number, and there are plenty of voyeurs "out there" who will be happy to stuff that information into a cookie for everyone to look at.
-The ONLY protection you have is the permissions on that cookie, which includes the site from which the "cookie creation request" originated ... unless that cookie is declared to be persistent (PERSISTENT cookies are themselves ALWAYS third party and are sometimes "called that").
-Most cookies are "session cookies" -- useless -- outside of a timed-out single- website visit.
+Unfortunately, most browsers are not usually configured, by default, to hide information that gives away your email or phone number, and there are plenty of voyeurs "out there" who will be happy to stuff information (from say, a vendor's form that you fill out) into a cookie, for everyone to look at.
+The ONLY protection you have is the permissions on a cookie, from your vendor's website-vendor "cookie creation request".
+Most cookies are "session cookies" -- useless -- outside of a timed-out single website visit.
+However, persistent, third-party (not you, not your vendor, ...someone else) cookies are often the problem -- these cookies are often created when your vendors take free services, like internet advertising, from someone else (Google, Bing, DuckDuckGo, Yahoo, Reddit).

 Without this restriction, you have relatively few "controls" on what can happen behind your back.
 Millions of dollars are spent each year to weasel around what should be a common-sense restriction.